WSU-kduncan/s24cicd-MattM1234/README-CI.md

 - To run the container, use the command `docker run` followed by any options, then the port number, and the name of the image.
 - I used the command `docker run -d -p 80:80 [name]` to run my container
 - To view the website, open a browser and enter the localhost IP.
 If a specific port was specified it should be entered as well.

+## Repo Creation

+- Login into Docker Hub
+- Choose the create repository option
+- Fill out the details
+- Finish creating

+## How to Authenticate

+- To authenticate to Docker Hub, first run `docker login`
+- `docker login` requires sudo or root user to run
+- It will prompt for your information if successful
+- Once finished, use `docker logout` to exit

+## How to Push

+- Create a public repository on Docker Hub
+- Before pushing, a tag is needed
+- Use the command `docker tag [IMAGE NAME] [YOUR USER NAME]/[REPO NAME]`
+- In the command line, run `docker push [YOUR USER NAME]/[REPO NAME]`

+## Github Secrets

+- To set a secret, access the repository settings
+- Ener the name of the secret and its value
+- In this project I set two secrets, DOCKER_USERNAME and DOCKER_PASSWORD which hold the respective information

+## Github Workflow

+- Workflows runs a job(s) when an attached event is triggered
+- In my project, the variables referencing my docker username and password along with my repository would need to be changed if someone else were to use it